menu

 Living in Philadelphia

 Philadelphia is a very large city located in the state of Pennsylvania.
-With a population of 1,567,258 people and 409 associated neighborhoods, Philadelphia is the largest community in Pennsylvania.
-Philadelphia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 1,550,542 people and 409 associated neighborhoods, Philadelphia is the largest community in Pennsylvania.
+Much of the housing stock in Philadelphia was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Philadelphia has more people living here who work in computers and math than 95% of the places in the US.